alinmear/docker-conanexiles/README.md

 - Before the pr we have the version 0.0
 - With the new multi instance setup (#12) we have the version 1.0

-For Multiserver feature i added a redis instance.
-You can also run a single server setup without redis but there are some error msgs in the beginning of container startup; at the moment i can't avoid this, because i used a bash redis project (take a look at the submodules within the submodule folder) for communication to the redis server.
+For Multiserver feature I added a redis instance.
+You can also run a single server setup without redis but there are some error msgs in the beginning of container startup; at the moment I can't avoid this, because I used a bash redis project (take a look at the submodules within the submodule folder) for communication to the redis server.

 ## Multi Instance Setup